tuvo1106/aws-primer/certified_solutions_architect.md

 - We use Lambda@Edge functions to **override the behavior** of requests and responses.
 - 4 types:
-  - Viewer request - When CF recieves a request from a viewer.
+  - Viewer request - When CF receives a request from a viewer.
   - Origin request - Before CF forwards a request to the origin.
   - Origin response - When CF receives a response from the origin.
   - Viewer response - Before CF returns the response to the viewer.